-Stephen Renna is a Senior Vice President and Chief Banking Officer at The Export-Import Bank of the United States.
+Stephen Renna is Chief Banking Officer at The Export-Import Bank of the United States.

 Previously, Mr. Renna served as Executive Director of the Advocacy Center at the U.S. Department of Commerce, where he facilitated U.S. companies bidding on foreign government contracts through supportive U.S. government communications to foreign government officials.
 Under his leadership, the Advocacy Center successfully facilitated more than 100 contract wins for U.S. companies that include more than $75 billion in U.S. export content.

 Mr. Renna has more than 30 years of experience working in the legal, policy, and trade association professions.